grinko/commandor/README.md

 1) character creation : name, type (sniper, regular soldier) with differents weapon set <br />
 2) map exploring : you can walk through forests and fields, and cannot through mountains and rivers  <br />
 3) primitive enemies : animals and humans <br />
-4) fighting engine : you personage can shoot at any enemy and humans can shoot at you <br />
+4) fighting engine : you personage can shoot at any enemy, humans can shoot at you, animals can bite you <br />
 5) your level will increase after fights and your strike power depends on the level <br />
 6) you can find items (but cannot add them into your backpack yet) and you can accidently die